azamPro/rawasy/README.md

 ## Data Persistence

-All data is stored in localStorage under the key `wsi-admin`.
+All data is stored in localStorage.
 The app seeds demo data on first load with:
 - 24 workers across roles and shifts
 - 10 zones (surface, underground, restricted)
-- 18 IoT devices
 - 40 incidents over the last 14 days
-- 100+ attendance records

 ## Theming